Difference Nullstellensatz: Terms and notation

-Throughout the text the word ring means an associative commutative ring with an identity element.
-All homomorphisms preserve the identity element.
-A ring will be said to be a difference ring if there is a group $\Sigma$ acting on the given ring by ring automorphisms.
-Difference homomorphism is a homomorphism commuting with the action of $\Sigma$.
-We shall often replace the word difference by symbol $\Sigma$.
-Simple difference ring is a difference ring with no nontrivial difference ideals.
-A difference ring will be called a pseudofield if it is an absolutely flat simple difference ring.
+Let $\Sigma$ be an arbitrary group.
+This group will be fixed during the paper.
+A ring $A$ will be said to be a difference ring if $A$ is an associative commutative ring with an identity element such that the group $\Sigma$ is acting on $A$ by means of ring automorphisms.
+A difference homomorphism is a homomorphism preserving the identity element and commuting with the action of $\Sigma$.
+A difference ideal is an ideal stable under the action of the group $\Sigma$, that is $\sigma(\mathfrak a)\subseteq \mathfrak a$ for all $\sigma\in\Sigma$.
+Sometimes, we will write $\Sigma$ instead of the word difference.
+A simple difference ring is a difference ring such that the zero ideal is its unique proper difference ideal.
+For every ideal $\mathfrak a\subseteq A$ and every element $\sigma\in\Sigma$, the image of $\mathfrak a$ under $\sigma$ will be denoted by $\mathfrak a^\sigma$.
+A difference ring $A$ will be called a pseudofield if $A$ is an absolutely flat simple difference ring.

+It should be noted that we obtain usual difference rings if $\Sigma$ is a free finitely generated abelian group.
+Moreover, since we consider the action of a group instead of a monoid, all our rings are inversive.
+In particular, all our difference ideals are reflexive in sense of~\cite{CohnDA} and~\cite{LevinDA}.

 The set of all, radical, prime, maximal ideals of $A$ will be denoted by $\Id A$, $\Rad A$, $\Spec A$, $\Max A$, respectively.
 The set of all difference ideals of $A$ will be denoted by $\PId A$. $\PRad A$ will denote the set of all radical difference ideals of $A$.